-This seminar will incorporate advanced readings, class discussion and student research in the exploration of current ideas about a specialized topic art history.
+This seminar will incorporate advanced readings, class discussion, and student research in the exploration of current ideas about a specialized topic in art history.
 Prerequisite: 6 hours of upper level art history or related courses on the topic.
-Even years Fall.
+May be repeated as content varies for a total of 12 hours credit.
+Offered every year..